CucusinaMullki/PS1RenderbyCucusina/README.md

 # This project was made to show how is working ps1 Render piplyne.

-This program work for MSVC compiler
+This program work with MSVC compiler

 For run my render you need do this command:
 ```bash